 Yes, a portable air conditioner is safe to use in a tent.
 But, there are a few safety precautions to keep in mind.
 Portable air conditioners will let off warm air which you will need to exhaust outside of the tent with a hose.
-If this isn’t installed correct, the heat will circulate in the tent.
+If this isn’t installed correctly, the heat will circulate in the tent.
 This will prevent it from cooling and also make it hotter.

 You should also remember that this is a closed system.
-Many people think that a portable AC unit removes heat and brings in fresh air.
+Many people think that a portable AC unit removes heat and brings in the fresh air.
 This isn’t true.
 The unit will expel heat from your tent.
 It will not bring fresh air in.

-Unless you ventilate your tent once in awhile, then you will re-breathe the same air again and again.
+Unless you ventilate your tent once in a while, then you will re-breathe the same air again and again.
 This is not healthy at all.
-This is especially unhealthy for anyone with breathing related issues like asthma.
+This is especially unhealthy for anyone with breathing-related issues like asthma.